Barcelona, Spain travel guide

 Insider Tip

-Secure your timed-entry tickets online well in advance to guarantee your visit and avoid disappointment.
+Purchase your timed entry tickets online well in advance to guarantee your access and avoid disappointment, as entry is strictly controlled.

-6:30 PM·Make your way to Bunkers del Carmel for an unforgettable sunset experience.
+6:30 PM·Make your way to Bunkers del Carmel for a breathtaking sunset over Barcelona, a truly unforgettable experience.

 Why Visit

-This former anti-aircraft battery offers the best free 360-degree views of Barcelona, making it an incredibly romantic spot to watch the city lights come alive.
-It's a local favorite for a reason.
+This former anti-aircraft battery from the Civil War offers the best free 360-degree panoramic views of the entire city.
+It’s an incredibly romantic spot to watch the sun dip below the horizon.

 Insider Tip